Community Links

 "Our mission is to improve the quality of life of companion animals in the Espanola Valley.
 We are committed to helping people find the right companion for their family.
 And we're here, without judgment, when surrendering a pet has become the only option.
 Our goal is to find every dog and cat in our care a happy and loving home.
 In the meantime, no one is turned away at our open doors."

-The Espanola Animal Shelter is an important resource in Norhtern New Mexico.
-Their resale stores, Barkin Boutique and Barkin Attic, carry high quality secondhand clothing, furniture, and other goods.
+The Espanola Animal Shelter is an important resource in Northern New Mexico.

-The Espanola Animal Shelter is an important resource in Norhtern New Mexico.
-Their resale stores, Barkin Boutique and Barkin Attic, carry high quality secondhand clothing, furniture, and other goods.
+The Espanola Animal Shelter is an important resource in Northern New Mexico.

 Heart and Soul Animal Sanctuary